scimusmn/cmc-biomed-air-quality/packages/frontend/README.md

 * Describe the technical systems or languages that this code uses.
 * Provide a brief overview of how the technical system works.

+### Map Notes

+The map data in this project comes from [Natural Earth](naturalearthdata.com).
+This data comes in Esri shapefile format, and was converted to GeoJSON using [ogr2ogr](https://gdal.org/programs/ogr2ogr.html). `ogr2ogr` was also used to clip the massive resulting data files to a region stretching from (36, -88) in the southwest to (44, -77) in the northeast.

 ## Install (required)
 Basic install instructions.
 This might describe the script's file path.